 A gestational carrier is a woman who volunteers to carry a pregnancy for another couple.
 Unlike traditional surrogacy arrangements, a gestational carrier has no genetic connection to the child she carries.

-In the majority of such arrangements, the parents stay in contact with the gestational carrier, providing support throughout the pregnancy.
+In most of these arrangements, the parents stay in contact with the gestational carrier, providing support throughout the pregnancy.